 What is French bread?

-This homemade French bread is a simple yeast bread recipe made with flour, water, yeast, and salt.
-It can be kneaded by hand or a stand mixer and shaped into a baguette, sandwich loaf, oval, or round.
-Once it's baked, it actually comes out of the oven crispy and becomes a super soft French bread as it cools.
-Once you know how to make French bread from scratch, the sky really is the limit for yeast dough recipes.
+This homemade French bread is made with flour, water, yeast, and salt.
+It can be mixed either by hand or a stand mixer and shaped into your favorite form.
+Once baked, the crust is golden and crispy.
+As it cools, it becomes a super soft French loaf you can use for anything.

-- two yeast options - You can use instant quick-rise yeast or active dry yeast.
+- two yeast options - This recipe includes instructions to use instant yeast or active dry yeast.

-- enjoyment - It's fun and relaxing to make bread at home.
+- enjoyment - It's fun and relaxing to make bread at home, especially when your whole house smells like a bakery.

 Here's a brief overview.
 Visit the printable recipe card below for detailed instructions.